initiativets/handbook/.github/ISSUE_TEMPLATE/enhancement-issue-template.md

 ---
 name: Enhancement issue template
-about: 'Use this template when suggesting new handbook content '
+about: 'Use this template when suggesting new handbook content'
 title: ''
 labels: enhancement
 assignees: ''